pydantic/pydantic/docs/usage/model_config.md

     age: int
 ```

-See [Strict Mode](models.md#strict-mode) for more details.
+See [Strict Mode](strict_mode.md) for more details.

-See [Conversion Table](conversion_table.md) for more details on how Pydantic converts data in both strict and lax modes.
+See the [Conversion Table](conversion_table.md) for more details on how Pydantic converts data in both strict and lax
+modes.

 ### Arbitrary Types Allowed